laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed a markdown rendering issue ([#1148](https://github.com/laurencedawson/sync-for-reddit/issues/1148))
 - Fixed an inconsistency when displaying usernames in the subreddit selecton ([#1248](https://github.com/laurencedawson/sync-for-reddit/issues/1248))
 - Fixed an inconsistency displaying user profiles in subreddit Selector list([#1249](https://github.com/laurencedawson/sync-for-reddit/issues/1249))
+- Fixed an issue where media subfolders recreated indefinitely when each app is installed or app data is reset ([#1178](https://github.com/laurencedawson/sync-for-reddit/issues/1178))
+- Fixed an issue where the mute status of the video player would be lost when changing between apps ([#1222](https://github.com/laurencedawson/sync-for-reddit/issues/1222))
+- Fixed an issue where video position was lost when switching between apps ([#746](https://github.com/laurencedawson/sync-for-reddit/issues/746))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4